Will Still: Lens

 On 10 June 2024, Still signed as the new Lens manager on a three-year deal.
 The team had finished 7th the previous season; on 18 May 2025, Still announced his departure from the club, who went on to finish 8th.
 He was assisted by both his brothers during his time at the club.

 Southampton

 On 25 May 2025, Still signed a three-year contract with Southampton.
 His first competitive game in charge on 9 August was a 2–1 home victory against Wrexham.
 On 2 November, Still was dismissed following a 2–0 home defeat against Preston North End.
 He left the club with two league wins in thirteen matches, leaving Southampton 21st in the Championship.

+Auxerre

+On 12 June 2026, Still signed a two-year contract with the option of a third as head coach with Ligue 1 side Auxerre.

 Personal life

 Still is currently in a relationship with Sky Sports reporter Emma Saunders.
-In March 2025, Saunders announced that she was suffering from encephalitis.
+In March 2025, he received her blessing to continue working while she was suffering from encephalitis.